Morphic-Symplexis/morphic-symplexis/morphic-symplexis/dotnet/README.rst

 **Purpose:** Provide examples implemented using (a) *purely* C# code (optionally calling F#), (b) *purely* F# code (optionally calling C#), and (c) a mix-and-match of C# and F# code jointly implemented.
 Also, provide *quick scripts* (i.e. stand-alone files) for lightweight experimentation without the need to create any projects.

 The ``examples/`` folder contains examples implemented using C# and F# code organized in subfolders by language and usage.
 The table below outlines the purpose of each folder, and how it interacts with the C# and F# libraries.

+Stand-alone scripts are recommended for begineers in the Object-Oriented Programming (OOP) paradigm.

 |br|